 - Orthotic services can help with shoe fitting.
-You will need a referral from your primary health care provider. - Wear the correct shoe size to fit both the length and the width of your foot.
-If you have no feeling in your foot, you could develop sores if your shoes do not fit properly. - Slippers and sandals do not give your foot enough support. - Shoe seams and straps should not cause pressure spots on your foot. - Your shoes should match the shape of your foot.
-Do not squeeze your foot to match the shape of your shoes. - Wear leather shoes.
-Do not wear vinyl. - Always check for pebbles or sharp objects inside your shoes before putting them on.
+You will need a referral from your primary health care provider. - Wear the correct shoe size to fit both the length and width of your foot.
+If you have no feeling in your foot, you could develop sores if your shoes do not fit properly. - Slippers and sandals do not give enough support. - Shoe seams and straps should not cause pressure spots on your foot. - Your shoes should match the shape of your feet.
+Do not squeeze your feet to match the shape of your shoes. - Always check for pebbles or sharp objects inside your shoes before putting them on.
 Shake out your shoes before putting them on.